zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - For tool names, use a Zod schema with a regex `^[a-z0-9_]+$` to enforce lowercase letters, numbers, and underscores.
 - Apply length constraints (e.g., `min(1)`, `max(100)`) as required.
 - Centralize this schema and related constants in `src/lib/validators/tool.ts` for consistent application across UI and API.

+### Shadcn UI Table Implementation for Displaying Lists

+- Use Shadcn UI's `Table`, `TableHeader`, `TableBody`, `TableHead`, `TableRow`, and `TableCell` components for displaying lists of data in a structured, tabular format.
+- Ensure proper data mapping to `TableRow` and `TableCell` components.

+### Direct Action Buttons vs. Dropdowns for Common Actions

+- For common actions like "Edit" and "Delete" within a list item, prefer direct icon buttons (e.g., `PencilIcon`, `TrashIcon`) over dropdown menus to simplify the UI and reduce clicks, especially when there are only a few actions.
+- For single actions, convert dropdowns to direct buttons for a more streamlined user experience.